 - i.
-A cost is allocable to a particular cost objective, such as a grant, project, service, or other activity, in accordance with the relative benefits received.
-A cost is allocable to a grant or contract if it is treated consistently with other costs incurred for the same purpose in like circumstances and if it: - (1) Is incurred specifically for the grant or contract; - (2) Benefits both the grant or contract and other work and can be distributed in reasonable proportion to the benefits received; or - (3) Is necessary to the overall operation of the Recipient, although a direct relationship to any particular cost objective cannot be shown. - ii.
-Any cost allocable to another particular grant or contract or other cost objective under these principles may not be shifted to this grant or contract unless specifically authorized by the Grantor's Executive Director. - iii.
-Law schools may only use IOLTA funding to support the direct costs of clinics and/or internships/externships/fellowships.
-Such costs include faculty wages and fringe benefits, costs associated with support staff and adjunct professors for the clinic, supplies, travel expenses of the direct faculty and students, conference expenses, insurance, postage, telephone, printing and copying, subscriptions, technical support, and similar costs.
+A cost is allocable to a particular cost objective, such as a grant, project, service, or other activity, in accordance with the relative benefits received. - ii.
+A cost is allocable to an IOLTA grant if it is treated consistently with other costs incurred for the same purpose in like circumstances and if it: - (1) Is incurred specifically for the grant; - (2) Benefits both the grant and other work and can be distributed in reasonable proportion to the benefits received; or - (3) Is necessary to the Recipient's overall operation, although a direct relationship to any particular cost objective cannot be shown. - iii.
+Recipients must maintain accounting systems sufficient to demonstrate the proper allocation of costs to each of their funding sources. - iv.
+Any cost allocable to another particular grant or contract or other cost objective under these principles may not be shifted to this grant or contract unless specifically authorized by the Grantor's Executive Director. - v.
+Law schools may only use IOLTA funding to support the direct costs of representation of eligible clients in clinics and/or internships/externships/fellowships.
+Such costs include the portion of faculty wages and fringe benefits associated with direct representation of clients and supervision of student representation of clients, costs associated with support staff and adjunct professors for the clinic, supplies, travel expenses of the direct faculty and students, insurance, postage, telephone, printing and copying, subscriptions, technical support, and similar costs.
 Non-direct costs, such as an allocation of administrative or general law school cost pools (such as costs associated with the dean's office, the accounting office, maintenance, or a cost associated with a law school owned facility), may not be supported with IOLTA funding.